 Long buttons downs are made for adults and older men.
-This is a great casual dress shirt that can be worn with sporty looks that are somewhere between tee shirts and business formalities.
+This is a great casual shirt that can be worn with sporty looks that are somewhere between tee shirts and business formalities.
 It’s got longer tips with buttonholes to fasten the collar tips to the shirt.

 To dress this shirt up a bit, you can pair it with a tailored blazer or shorts jacket, but wearing a tie with these might make you look stuffy and have the opposite of your desired result.